 Which power supply do I need?

 So, all Boss compact pedals made after mid 1997 use the PSA (9vDC, regulated) power supply.
 But what about the ACA ones made before that (the ones that still have the ACA sticker)?
 Do I need to buy the ACA adapter for those?

-Well, Boss still sells the ACA adapter, labelled 9vDC (rather than the 12vDC stated on at least some of the older ones).
-But that doesn’t mean it puts out 9vDC.
+Well, Boss still sells the ACA adapter, labelled 9vDC.
+But as mentioned before, that doesn’t mean it actually puts out 9vDC.
 This is due to how unregulated power supplies work (they start high and drop the voltage as the load increases) and some list the voltage at max load, and others at a nominal load.
 Anyway, at the low loads generated by these pedals, the voltage will be a healthy 12 or so volts.

 The daisy chain thing

-Obviously, this won’t work with an isolated power supply like the Voodoo Lab Pedal Power 2, since the isolated outputs prevent common grounds from forming.
-This is why that power supply has a 12 volt/ACA setting on some of its outputs.
+Obviously, this won’t work with an isolated power supply like the Voodoo Lab Pedal Power 2+, since the isolated outputs prevent common grounds from forming.
+This is why that power supply – and others like it – has a 12 volt/ACA setting on some of its outputs.

-- If it says ”PSA” on the bottom (or on the sticker next to the adapter jack), use a 9 volt regulated supply.
+- If it says ”PSA” on the sticker next to the adapter jack, use a 9 volt regulated supply.

 - Unless the pedal is super rare and to be kept in collector’s condition, I always recommend modifying it to PSA specs.
 Heck, I do that even if it’s a rare pedal, as long as it’s something I want to actually use.
 You can always save the components and put them back if need be. 🙂

 Easy, eh? 🙂